7mind/izumi/doc/paradox/distage/00_distage.md

 When rapidly prototyping, the friction of adding new modules can become a burden. distage plugin extension can alleviate that by automatically picking up all the `Plugin` modules defined in the program.

 Note that auto plugins are incompatible with distage [static checks](#static-configurations).
-Our preferred workflow is to start with plugins, then switch to static configurations after a service has been stabilized.
+Our recommended workflow is to start with plugins, then switch to static configurations after the program has been stabilized.

 To define a plugin, first add distage-plugins library: